Written by Agastya Sharma, a grade 8 student (junior editor at I Kid You Not)

 What is happening?

 Roughly eight million tons of plastic end up swimming in our oceans each year.
 A lot of this we see washing up on our beaches, some continue floating, and a vast majority of it sinks deep below the surface.
 All this plastic has been very damaging to the environment, with fish essential to the ecosystem dying of plastic consumption, whales and sharks getting caught in large plastic nets, and so much more.
 But scientists now don’t worry about the abundance of plastic in the oceans.
-For them, the more clearly visible or understood; obvious. problem is why plastic seems to be disappearing.
+For them, the more apparent problem is why plastic seems to be disappearing.
 This is because of gyres.

 Gyres are oceanic currents, usually circulating, that form a small whirlpool due to wind movements and the forces of the Earth.
 For the past few decades, the large amounts of plastic thrown into the oceans have made their way to these gyres, forming what we know now as garbage patches.
 There are five major garbage patches in the world: North Pacific (also known as Great Pacific Garbage Patch, the largest), South Pacific, North Atlantic, South Atlantic, and Indian Ocean Garbage Patch.